moho4610/az-hcp-tfc-vault/README.md

-**7. Create an independent(Orphan) token to use for Terraform Cloud deployment**
+**7. Create an independent(Orphan) token to use for Terraform Cloud deployment** You will need to create a Vault token that can be used by your Terraform Cloud deployments to generate dynamic Azure Service Principal credentials, think of the token as a vault 'Service Account'.

 It is not recommended to authenticate with Vault Provider using HCP root token for TF Cloud Deployment, use a separate token.
 By default, the HCP root token expires in a few hours anyway.

 You will need to create an independent (orphan)token to authenticate to HCP Vault using Terraform Cloud, this token won't expire when your 'root' Vault token expires:

-Run the following Vault Command to generate an independent token
+Run the following Vault Command to generate an independent token which